barlog-m/spt-andern/README.md

 * Mod allows to change Flea Market access level.
 Config parameter `fleaMinUserLevel`.
 You can increase it to level 42 to add more sense to looting because with Flea you can easy just buy everything your need for craft and hideout update.

-* Mod allows to increase static and loose loot multipliers for each without Flea Market.
+* Mod allows to increase static and loose loot multipliers.
 Options `looseLootMultiplier` and `staticLootMultiplier`.

-* Mod increse keys spawn chance.
-Inspired by [LooseKeyModifier](https://hub.sp-tarkov.com/files/file/1097-loosekeymodifier/)
+* Mod increse keys and cards spawn chance.

 Bots get random weapon from lists.
 There is no pistols and other crap that bots can't use very good.
 Also bots use specified ammo for each caliber from list.